-Azure DevOps will no longer support Alternate Credentials authentication beginning March 2, 2020.
-If you're still using Alternate Credentials, you have until then to transition to a more secure authentication method, to avoid this breaking change impacting your DevOps workflows.
+Azure DevOps no longer supports Alternate Credentials authentication since the beginning of March 2, 2020.
+If you're still using Alternate Credentials, then they won't work anymore.
+You have to switch to a more secure authentication method, to mitigate this breaking change impacting your DevOps workflows.
 Learn more.

 Azure DevOps Server was formerly named Visual Studio Team Foundation Server.

 Using Visual Studio?
 Team Explorer handles authentication with Azure Repos for you.

 |Personal access tokens||You need an easy to configure credential or need configurable access controls||Very secure (when using HTTPS)||Easy||Optional (Git credential managers)|

 |SSH||You already have SSH keys set up, or are on macOS or Linux||Very secure||Intermediate||Windows users will need the SSH tools included with Git for Windows|

 |Alternate credentials||You can't use personal access tokens or SSH||Least secure||Easy||See important information about alternate credentials|